 - Tweeny Witches: Piskey fairies are invisible to anyone without a four-leaf clover on the head, and their fangs are used by the witches to cast the hallucination spell.
 They do good things for good people but tend to play tricks on bad people.

-- In Artemis Fowl, pixies have pointed ears but look like young human children so much that small surgical adjustments could allow them to pass as a human.
-They are noted to be far shorter than other Fairy races like elves and are also characterized as being exceptionally intelligent.
-The main pixie to appear is Opal Koboi and the Big Bad of several books, who is a contender for the World's Smartest Woman of the Fairy race.
+- In Artemis Fowl, pixies have pointed ears but look like young human children so much that small surgical adjustments could allow them to pass as human.
+They're noted to be far shorter than other Fairy races like elves and are also characterized as being exceptionally intelligent.
+The main pixie to appear is Opal Koboi, the Big Bad of several books, who is a contender for the World's Smartest Woman of the Fairy race.
 The Fowl Twins Sequel Series says that pixies from Atlantis have aquamarine skin and elf crossbreeds called pixels exist that combine the pixies' shorter height with the elves' smaller heads.

-- In the Discworld, you get the NacMacFeegle.
+- Discworld: The NacMacFeegle.
 Rowdy, foul of mouth (if anyone can interpret them), drunken, prone to violence and generally a four or five inches tall variant on a theme of the Violent Glaswegian.
 They tolerate being described as Pictsies, but Gods help anyone who calls them "fairies".
 Then again, fairies also exist in Terry Pratchett's Elf-realm.
-They may look like enchanting tiny women with wings - but the Fey are really an insectoid hive-creature akin to hornets and with a taste for meat.
+They may look like enchanting tiny women with wings — but the Fey are really an insectoid hive-creature akin to hornets and with a taste for meat.